A unique war for a unique British Army parachute unit -

-I've never pried into his memories but from other research and piecing the clues together I've discovered that the only unit to have been involved in these theatres of war was the British 2nd Independent Parachute Brigade, a detached unit which was posted around the region for their own special missions independent of the main armies and theatres in Europe.
+I've never pried into his memories but from other research and piecing the clues together I've discovered that the unit he blonged to and to have been involved in these theatres of was the 300 Independent Air Landing anti-Tank Battery and the British 2nd Independent Parachute Brigade, a detached unit which was posted around the region for their own special missions independent of the main armies and theatres in Europe.

 They took part in the landings in Italy and the battles up through the country until reassigned to support the American invasion landings in the South of France in July 1944.
 From there they returned to Italy and prepared later in the year to invade Greece, initially on their own, to help drive the invaders out and bring much relief to that country, where they effectively ended their war when their planned move to the Far East was cancelled.

 What is especially interesting historically is that this Brigade was the only parachute unit to survive after the demobilisation at the end of the War and formed the founding formation of the modern British Paratroop forces.